OpenDataDSL/website/blog/2023-03-22-dst/index.md

   </div>
 </div>

-### ii.
+### How many hours in a day?

-A time zone that considers DST has - contrary to the usual 24 hours within a day - 23 hours at the last Sunday in March and 25 hours at the last Sunday in October.
-The time between last Sunday in October and last Sunday in March is called daylight saving time.
-In practice also the notation summer time and winter time is used.
+A time zone that observes DST has 23 hours on the last Sunday in March and 25 hours on the last Sunday in October.
+The time between the last Sunday in October and the last Sunday in March is called daylight savings time.
+In practice, also the notation summer-time and winter-time is used.

 <img src="/img/blog/DST/232425.PNG"/>